-The training focuses on the fundamental principles concerning the behaviour of mechanisms and how this behaviour can be predicted and improved.
-The learning goal is that after the training the participants are able to recognise, identify and evaluate the fundamental aspects concerning the behaviour of mechanical designs.
+The training focuses on the fundamental principles concerning the behavior of mechanisms and how this behavior can be predicted and improved.
+The learning goal is that after the training the participants are able to recognize, identify and evaluate the fundamental aspects concerning the behavior of mechanical designs.

 € 2.495,00 excl.
 VAT

 5 consecutive days

 (average score of last 3 editions)

 22-06-2020 | 09:00 - 17:00

 This course is intended for all engineers involved in mechanical, mechatronic and system design w...